 Click here for a list of Current Directors and past Directors.
 AfrikaBurn and its participants are grateful for their passion, contribution and love.

-If you or someone you know is interested in being a Director, click here to download the information on this page.
+If you or someone you know is interested in being a Director, click here to download the Director Fact Sheet.